formsbyair/Documentation/docs/_posts/2023-06-15-form-analytics.md

 type: platform
 ---

-We've added new analytics to provide insights in to how form fillers and your team are using your forms including:
+We've added new per-form analytics to provide insights in to how form fillers and your team are using your forms including:

 * Median completion time
 * Drop outs per section